Alex Sears CPA - Katy, TX

 Did your tax life outgrow ordinary prep?

-A 14-point intake checklist for complex households, prior-CPA handoffs, and tax situations that should not wait until April.
+A structured intake checklist for complex households, prior-CPA handoffs, and tax situations that should not wait until April.

 For HNW families, business owners, real estate investors, and households dropped by overloaded CPA firms.